 The black man and woman whom Sitzman saw were never identified or interviewed by any law enforcement officer or investigator.
 No journalist, researcher or author ever found them.
 In the vast literature of JFK’s assassination, they barely exist.
 They were present at the scene of an epic crime — and they vanished.

-They might still be alive and living in Dallas.
+They might still be alive.
 If Sitzman was right about their ages, they would be between 68 and 71 years old now (The average life expectancy of African-Americans is 70.2 years.)

 Why didn’t they come forward?